We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 These mixed pups have white fur on the underside and brown or black hair on the rest of their bodies.
 It’s not unusual for this crossbreed to be tri-color.

-If the puppy takes after the Border Collie parent, it will usually sport a double coat.
-Once again, there really are no rules here.
+If the puppy follows in the footsteps of its Border Collie parent, it will usually sport a double coat.
+Once again, there are no rules here.

 Temperament and personality